thurnye/Simple-Online-Shopping-cart/PROMPTS.md

 - A simple diagram or bullet list showing how data flows between components.

-- One short paragraph per main abstraction (CartService, ContextStore, SalesforceCartClientDouble, etc.).
+- One short paragraph per main abstraction (CartService, ContextStore, SalesforceCartClient, etc.).

 - How idempotency and context expiry are handled in memory.